 Heeral has a range of responsibilities in service of the FLA mission to improving working conditions worldwide.
-Currently, she oversees Capacity Building & Stakeholder Services and is responsible for onboarding new brand and supplier affiliates, providing capacity-building guidance to affiliated companies and universities, and communicating the progress and thought leadership of the organization and its stakeholders in the social responsibility and compliance arenas.
+Currently, she oversees Affiliation and Capacity Building and is responsible for onboarding new brand and supplier affiliates, providing capacity-building guidance to affiliated companies and universities, and communicating the progress and thought leadership of the organization and its stakeholders in the social responsibility and compliance arenas.
 Heeral brings to her work an enduring passion for collaborative effort to address and resolve the challenges affecting workers and working conditions in global supply chains.
 Heeral holds master’s degrees in International Policy and Public Communication from the George Washington University and American University respectively.
 Back to top.

 Bill joined the FLA in September 2018 after more than a decade at Truth Initiative, where he led corporate communications, editorial strategy, and strategic partnerships.
 Bill’s 18 years in public health included coordinating communications for a tobacco cessation policy project at the American Cancer Society and a lead role in the launch of several national anti-tobacco marketing campaigns, including the award-winning truth prevention campaign.
 Bill began his nonprofit career at an association of consumer credit counseling agencies, where he managed public relations and marketing.
 Bill, a native of New Jersey, is a graduate of Seton Hall University.
 Back to top.